ESSA could offer opportunities for state to involve districts in decision-making

 About the survey

-The Wisconsin Policy Research Institute in July and August of 2017 surveyed local school superintendents, school board members and business managers in all 424 Wisconsin public school districts to get their opinions on federal funding of local schools.
-Of 410 superintendents contacted, 119 (29.04 percent) completed the survey; of 2,058 school board members, 258 (12 percent) responded; of 223 business managers, 74 (33.18 percent) responded.
-All told, 451 out of 2,691 officials responded to the survey – a 16.76 percent response rate.
+The Badger Institute (formerly known as the Wisconsin Policy Research Institute) survey was conducted in July and August.
+Surveys were sent to 2,460 local school superintendents, school board members and business managers in all 424 Wisconsin public school districts to get their opinions on federal funding of local schools.
+All told, 451 out of 2,460 officials responded to the survey — an 18.33 percent response rate.
 The survey was conducted through Survey Monkey and sent to officials via email.
 The questions were multiple choice, but respondents were given the opportunity to comment.
 Their answers and comments were anonymous unless the respondents gave permission that their names and titles be used for publication.
 Some were contacted by phone and email for additional comments.
-The full survey results will be published this fall.
-Below are the questions referenced in this article, with results from each of the three groups as well as the aggregate total.

 Q. If local school officials had more discretion over how federal funds are spent, do you think it would be much more, somewhat more, about the same, somewhat less or much less likely that your district would implement innovative ideas to improve your district and improve education for your students?